 What companies are using n8n?

 A wide range of companies use n8n, from startups to large enterprises.
 Due to its self-hosting capabilities and data privacy advantages, it is popular among companies in regulated industries, such as finance and healthcare.
-Well-known users include Vodafone, Microsoft, Zendesk, Mistral AI, deda.tech, and Stepstone.
+Well-known users include Vodafone, which runs n8n for security automation, and StepStone, which operates more than 200 workflows on it.

 Vitaly DOIT Software